hmlongco/Resolver/Documentation/Names.md

 ```
 class ViewController: UIViewController, Resolving {
     var editMode: Bool = true // set, perhaps, by calling segue
     lazy var viewModel: XYZViewModelProtocol = resolver.resolve(name: editMode ? "edit" : "add")!
 }
 ```

 Now the view controller gets the proper view model for the job.
-The `lazy var` ensures that the viewModel resolution doesn't occur until after the viewController is instantiated and `prepareForSegue` has had a change to correctly set `editMode`.
+The `lazy var` ensures that the viewModel resolution doesn't occur until after the viewController is instantiated and `prepareForSegue` has had a chance to correctly set `editMode`.